Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - protocolBalancesRoot_new = BalanceUpdate(
   root_updateBalanceB_P,
   output.BALANCE_B_S_ADDRESS,
-  state.operator.balanceB,
+  state.pool.balanceA,
   (output.BALANCE_P_A_BALANCE, 0, EMPTY_STORAGE_ROOT)
   )

 ### Description

 This gadget executes the required logic for the transaction (by executing the logic for each transactions type and then selecting the right output) and using the output of the transaction to do all shared and heavy operations: signature checking and Merkle tree updates.
-By sharing these operations between all transaction types the resulting circuit is much more efficient than if we would simply do these operations for all transactions types all times (as the number of constraints produced would simply stack on top of each other).
+By sharing these operations between all transaction types the resulting circuit is much more efficient than if we would simply do these operations for all transactions types at all times (as the number of constraints produced would simply stack on top of each other).

 To do this, all data that could be updated in any of the transactions is stored in a shared output data interface.
-We then always update all output data, even if it remains the same.
+We then always update all output data, even if it remains the same for a specific transaction.

 ## Universal statement